apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Lufthansa fined $4 million for denying boarding to 128 Jewish passengers**
+**Bills land star WR Cooper in trade with Browns**

-You can read more about it [here](https://www.washingtonpost.com/business/2024/10/15/lufthansa-fine-jewish-passenger-boarding/).
+You can read more about it [here](https://www.espn.com/nfl/story/_/id/41813493/bills-trade-browns-wr-amari-cooper-sources-say).

 ## Requirements
 - Python 3.8